Recertification FAQs

 Scope of practice for Certified Special Population Specialists® (CSPS®) are fitness professionals who, using an individualized approach, assess, motivate, educate, and train special population clients of all ages regarding their health and fitness needs, preventively, and in collaboration with healthcare professionals.
 They design safe and effective exercise programs, provide guidance to help clients achieve their personal health/fitness goals, and recognize and respond to emergency situations.
 Recognizing their own areas of expertise, CSPS receive referrals from and refer clients to other healthcare providers as appropriate.

-You will not be required to recertify for the current recertification cycle ending December 31, 2020.
-You will be ‘grand-fathered’ into the next recertification cycle, and can begin to earn CEUs in January 2021.
-You will need to complete your recertification by December 31, 2023.
+You will not be required to recertify for the current recertification cycle ending December 31, 2026.
+You will be ‘grand-fathered’ into the next recertification cycle and can begin to earn CEUs in January 2027.
+You will need to complete your recertification by December 31, 2029.

 • Will earning an additional NSCA certification complete my recertification?

 No, you will need to report the required amount of CEUs, and pay the recertification fee before the deadline, to maintain your NSCA certification(s).
-However, you may earn 3.0 CEUs for earning an additional NSCA certification.
+However, you may earn 2.0 CEUs for earning an additional NSCA certification for a certification already held.
+For example, if you hold the CSCS certification and earn an NSCA-CPT certification this cycle, you can report 2.0 CEUs in Category C toward the CSCS certification, for earning the additional NSCA-CPT certification.

 Learn More